Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 So, why should you consider this statement a lie?
 Because all the set goals you decided come with their expiration date.

 And it is something every person out there faces when they see that even after putting in so much hard work, they will never live their dream.

 It can happen to anyone regardless of how hard or smart they work.
 That’s the way things are.

 With the revelation of this fact, when you achieve

-Knowing this fact about goals and achieving them takes away the chances to blame yourself when things don’t turn out as you expect, as hard you’ve worked.
+Knowing this fact about goals and achieving them takes away the chance to blame yourself when things don’t turn out as you expect or as hard as you’ve worked.

 Self-blame makes us feel bad about ourselves.
 It makes us think we’re failures who deserve no good things.
 It makes us feel like giving up on our dreams.